“Io---the Creator---is in the very breath we take.

 How to Donate

-A PayPal link is coming soon, along with GDFP's own website.
+You can donate through PayPal on our website www.globaldiversityfilm.org.
 We are now under the sponsorship of the non-profit Perception International, so your contributions will be fully tax-deductible.
 As noted at the end of the video, donations can also be made to Kogan Spiritual Center.
 Great thanks to our former sponsor, SkySpirit Foundation.

 Please make your checks out to Perception International with GDFP/One Breath: One Life in the memo, and send to: